 See How to enter for application details.

-Applications for the 2013/1 competition will be available from 13 May 2013 with a deadline for submission by 17 June 2013.
-Schools will be notified of their place (or reserve place) and sent their guides and cases at beginning of July 2013.
+Online applications for the 2014/15 competition will be open from 28th April 2014 until 12th June 2014.
+Schools will be notified of their place (or reserve place) and sent their guides and cases at beginning of July 2014.

-Barristers or advocates will be allocated to schools (where possible) around September and October 2013.
-Schools will attend a Crown Court to compete in a regional heat in November 2013.
-The 16 winners of the regional heats will participate in the national final in March 2014.
+Barristers or advocates will be allocated to schools (where possible) around September and October 2014.
+Schools will attend a Crown Court to compete in a regional heat in November 2014.
+The 16 winners of the regional heats will participate in the national final at Edinburgh in March 2015.

 The competition relies very heavily on the work and assistance of judges, barristers, advocates and court staff.
 Not only do they open their courts for the mock trials but also voluntarily contribute their time to help organise heats and assist schools with their preparations.